tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Specification

-COMPLETE if every VALIDATION_MINELEVATION_LESSTHAN_MAXELEVATION in the MultiRecord has Response.result=COMPLIANT or Response.status=INTERNAL_PREREQUISITES_NOT_MET, otherwise NOT_COMPLETE.
+INTERNAL_PREREQUISITES_NOT_MET if dwc:maximumlevationInMeters or dwc:minimumElevationInMeters is bdq:Empty, or if either is not a number; COMPLIANT if the value of dwc:minimumElevationInMeters is a number less than or equal to the value of the number dwc:maximumElevationInMeters, otherwise NOT_COMPLIANT

 #### Information Elements